 Solid Ray Woods: Cover Me

-As retold by Ernie Kester during an interview with the author at his home in Pipes Canyon on 16 Jan 2016.
-It appears that there is an AMC short feature with Roy and Trigger racing in Pioneertown, filmed during the 1940s.
-The film is occasionally aired with a similar storyline, but a few differing details suggest that it was a promotional stunt.
+As retold by Ernie Kester during an interview with the author at his home in Pipes Canyon on January 16, 2016.
+Kester states that film footage exists with Roy and Trigger racing in Pioneertown during the 1940s and suggests that this was a choreographed promotional stunt.